sciZer0/7/v/README.md

 More importantly, absolutely, Bitcoin doesn't have any pre-programmed decreasing of supply.

-Also, Bitcoin's codebase doesn't have total immutability but only relative immutability — in other words, is limitedly-changeable which, in turn, doesn't make the Bitcoin blockchain unique or better than many others.
+Also, Bitcoin's codebase doesn't have total immutability but only relative immutability — in other words, is limitedly-changeable which, in turn, doesn't make the Bitcoin blockchain unique or better than many others in terms of immutability of code.

 Plus, the Bitcoin blockchain has all these unsolvable, unstoppable fundamental flaws, including the absolutely-terrible Gini and extreme inefficiency — including, in turn, extremaly-low bandwidth.